 Applications for admission for non-licensed students must be submitted to the School of Nursing by published dates for Fall and Spring semesters.
+Application deadlines are May 1 for Spring semester and December 1 for Fall semester.
 Students typically apply for admission into the upper division during the first semester of their sophomore year.
+Applicants are not required to complete a Certified Nursing Assistant (CNA) program.